 South of Forks, an 18-mile spur road links Highway 101 with this unique temperate rain forest, where spruce and hemlock trees soar to heights of more than 200 feet.
 Alders and big-leaf maples are so densely covered with mosses they look more like shaggy prehistoric animals than trees, and elk browse in shaded glens.
 Be prepared for precipitation: the region receives 140 inches or more each year.
-The visitor center is open daily July through September from 9 to 6, and Friday
+The visitor center is open daily mid-June through Labor Day from 9 to 5, and

 From Hwy.
 101, at about 20 miles north of Kalaloch, turn onto Upper Hoh Rd.
 18 miles east to Hoh Rain Forest Visitor Center, Olympic National Park, Washington, 98363, United States